kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 It is required that cluster name is unique for each cluster, and it should also be unique among different providers (cluster manager).
-It is cluster managers's responsibility to ensure the name uniqueness.
+It is cluster manager's responsibility to ensure the name uniqueness.

 It's the responsibility of the cluster manager platform administrator to ensure cluster name uniqueness.